 Start with Introduction To Computer Science or AP Computer Science?

-The AP Computer Science course uses JAVA exclusively.
+The AP Computer Science course gives students a rigorous study of object oriented programming and various searching and sorting algorithms using JAVA exclusively.
 Students have the option of taking the AP test in May.
-Whereas many students have successfully taken AP CS with little or no prior programming experience, it will make the course more challenging especially at the beginning of the course when object oriented programming concept are introduced.
+Whereas many students have successfully taken AP CS as freshmen and/or with little or no prior programming experience, it will make the course more challenging.
+Website for last year’s class.

 Introduction to Computer Science ( overview )